slfrnkln/agent-simple/README.md

 # Simple agent

 Welcome to Fetch.AI Simple Agent repository.
-This is where you can see the most simple implementation of an Agent running on, and connecting to the test network.
+This is where you can see the most simple implementation of an Agent connecting to the OEF and making simple queries.

 ## License